-- Stimulation of academic and research activities within the University as a result of access to constant and reliable power supply, thereby promoting educational advancement. - Reduction in fossil fuel consumption by the University thereby leading to reduction in carbon emissions and improvement in eco-balance. - Significant reduction in the cost of power generation by the University through diesel-fuelled generators. - Increase in social interactions within the University.
-There will be enhanced security in the University as a result of more streetlights for illumination which would help keep off opportunistic crimes and gender-based violence. - Enhancement of learning in renewable energy leading to certification as a result of training centre to be provided as part of the Project. - Improvement in livelihood enhancing activities within the University. - Direct and indirect employment opportunities during Project development and operation. - Increase in local and regional economy through award of contracts and purchase of supplies for Project development.
+- Stimulation of academic and research activities within the University as a result of access to constant and reliable power supply, thereby promoting educational advancement. - Improvement in the provision of healthcare service by the University Teaching Hospital as a result of power supply from the proposed Project. - Reduction in fossil fuel consumption by the University and the Teaching Hospital thereby leading to reduction in carbon emissions and improvement in eco-balance. - Significant reduction in the cost of power generation by the University through diesel-fuel generators.
+Such savings would be used for other undertakings that will benefit the University and the teaching hospital. - Increase in social interactions within the University and the Teaching Hospital.
+There will be enhanced security in the campuses as a result of more streetlights for illumination which would help keep off opportunistic crimes and gender-based violence (GBV). - Enhancement of learning in renewable energy leading to certification as a result of training centre to be provided as part of the Project. - Improvement in livelihood enhancing activities within the University and the Teaching Hospital.

-- Increase in financial and technical collaborations between the FGN, the University, REA, World Bank and other relevant Ministries, Departments and Agencies (MDAs). - The project will contribute to Nigeria's nationally determined contributions for the Paris agreement to cut carbon emission by 20 % - 30 % by 2030.
+- Direct and indirect employment opportunities during Project development and operation. - Increase in local and regional economy through award of contracts and purchase of supplies for Project development. - Increase in financial and technical collaborations between the FGN, the University, the Teaching Hospital, the Rural Electrification Agency (REA), World Bank and other relevant Ministries, Departments and Agencies (MDAs). - The project will contribute to Nigeria's nationally determined contributions for the Paris agreement to cut carbon emission by 20 % - 30 % by 2030